google/highway/g3doc/quick_reference.md

     implemented as `Add(Mul(f, m), a)`.
 Checking this can be useful for increasing the tolerance of expected results (around 1E-5 or 1E-6).

-*   `HWY_NATIVE_MASK` expands to 1 if the `Masked*` etc. ops use native masking.
-    If so, the masking is zero-cost, otherwise they typically involve an extra AND operation.
+*   `HWY_NATIVE_MASK` expands to 1 if the `Masked*` etc. ops use native (zero- or merge-)masking.
+If so, such masking is zero-cost, otherwise they typically involve an extra AND operation.

 *   `HWY_NATIVE_DOT_BF16` expands to 1 if `ReorderWidenMulAccumulate` uses a
     native instruction rather than masking and f32 `MulAdd`.